Tested, tried, and true!

 When we have a lot on our plate, we often lose motivation for the things we feel are ‘negotiable’ as our day goes on.
 Working out usually falls into that category.
-But, if you get in the habit of exercising first thing in the morning, it will feel like you have one less thing on your to-do list.
+But, if you exercise first thing in the morning, it will feel like you have one less thing on your to-do list.
 Plus, the endorphins will give you a boost of energy and help you clear your mind so you can take on the day like a champ!
 Our clubs offer flexible hours and great class schedules.

 2. Connect with other moms

 Surrounding yourself with like-minded people who are experiencing similar struggles as you can work wonders for your mental health.
 Whether they’re your best friends or simply other gym members who go to the same group classes as you, that sense of community will help keep you motivated and accountable to your fitness goals.
-KettleRow, Tour10, FP50 and CYCLE are local favourites here!
+KettleRow, Tour10, FP50, and CYCLE are local favorites here!

 3. Involve your kids

 Use your workouts as an opportunity to educate your kids about health (and help burn some of their energy).
-Depending on their age, you can get them to count your reps, join in for jumping jacks or a plank challenge.
+Depending on their age, you can get them to count your reps, and join in for jumping jacks, or a plank challenge.
 Some people even hold their kids as weights!

 4. Let us babysit